 Leukemia is a cancer of the white blood cells.
 White blood cells, also called leukocytes, help the body fight infection.
 With leukemia, the bone marrow (the material inside of bones) creates abnormal white blood cells.
 These abnormal leukocytes begin to fill the bone marrow and get into the bloodstream.
 These abnormal cells do not work like healthy white blood cells and can’t fight infections.

-Early signs of childhood leukemia
+Early signs of leukemia in kids

 Leukemia usually affects children younger than 10 years old.
 The earliest warning signs can be symptoms of infections such as the cold or flu that never go away or keep coming back.
 Children may seem very tired (lethargy), and parents may notice frequent bruises.
 These early signs are also symptoms of other childhood conditions, and parents should work with their child’s pediatrician if they have concerns.